michail-nikolaev/task-force-arma-3-radio/.github/ISSUE_TEMPLATE.md

 - Add the steps needed to reproduce the issue.

 **Where did the issue occur?**
-- Dedicated / Self-Hosted Multiplayer
+- Dedicated / Self-Hosted Multiplayer / Editor (Multiplayer)

 **RPT log file:**
 - Add a link ([gist](https://gist.github.com) or [pastebin](http://pastebin.com)) to the client and/or server RPT file.
 An instruction to find your RPT files can be found [here](https://community.bistudio.com/wiki/Crash_Files#Arma_3).